Discrete nonlinear Schr\"{o}dinger equation in complex networks: Selftrapping in a complex lattice

 \section{Selftrapping in a complex lattice}

 Before we address the dynamics of the DNLS equation in a small world network we need first to establish two specific limits.
 In order to form a small world network, we start from a periodic ring of sites and add randomly (using a uniform distribution) $B$ bonds linking distant sites.
-For $B=0$ only first neighbors are connected; this is the nearest neighbor limit (NN).
-On the other hand, the system is fully connected for the maximum number of possible distant connections, viz. for $B_{max}=N \times (N-1)/2-N $; we refer to this as the mean field (MF) limit.
-In the NN limit we have the DNLS equation on a regular lattice with periodic boundary conditions.
-In this case, when nonlinearity is zero, an initially localized state spreads throughout the lattice and after long times the probability to find it at a given site will be of the order of $1/N$.
-Increasing of the nonlinearity parameter $\chi$ leads to breather formation signaled by selftrapping for values in the ra nge $\chi \approx 3-5$ ~\cite{Mol92}.
+For $B=0$ only first neighbors are connected; this is the nearest neighbor (NN) limit.
+On the other hand, the system is fully connected for the maximum number of possible distant connections, viz. for $B_{max}=N \times (N-1)/2-N $; we refer to this as the fully connected or mean field (MF) limit.
+In the nearest neighbor limit we have the DNLS equation on a regular lattice with periodic boundary conditions.
+In this case, when nonlinearity is zero, an initially localized state spreads throughout the lattice and after long times the probability to be found at a given site will be of order $1/N$.
+Increasing the nonlinearity parameter $\chi$ leads to breather formation signaled by selftrapping for values in the range $\chi \approx 3-5$ ~\cite{Mol93}.
 In the MF limit, on the other hand, the network is fully connected and this has ramifications for the DNLS selftrapping properties.
-We note that the pure linear chain on a small world network has been investigated in Ref~\cite{Blum07}.
-It was found that for $B$ small partial localization of the probability at the initial site occurs.
+The purely linear chain on a small world network has been investigated in Ref~\cite{Blum07}, where it was found that partial localization of the probability at the initial site occurs for small $B$.

 To study the general case of the DNLS equation on a SWN we place initially all probability at a given site ($n=1$) and for each lattice we follow the evolution of the probability amplitudes as a function of time.
 We evaluate the probability to return at the initial site $|\psi_1 (T )|^2$, for long times ($T_{max} =10^5$) while after time-averaging we obtain $<P >_T$.
 This numerical experiment is repeated for R distinct lattice realizations and, finally, we obtain the averaged self-probability